htefera/TPC-DI_Talend_SQL_Server/README.md

-## TPC Benchmark™ DI (TPC-DI) using Talend Data Integration and SQL Server
+# TPC-DI using Talend Data Integration and SQL Server

 ### Introduction